jonnonz1/nz-statute-book/acts/public/2005/public-records-act-2005.md

 (4) An agreement entered into under subsection (1)(b) may be renewed for further specified periods by agreement between the administrative head of the controlling public office and the Chief Archivist.
 (5) An instruction issued under subsection (1)(c)—
-  (a) must identify the public records to which the instruction relates; and (b) must direct Archives New Zealand to make payments to the controlling public office for the maintenance, preservation, and public use of any such public records at a rate agreed by the Chief Archivist and the controlling public office; and
+  (a) must identify the public records to which the instruction relates; and (b) must direct the department to make payments to the controlling public office for the maintenance, preservation, and public use of any such public records at a rate agreed by the Chief Archivist and the controlling public office; and
   (c) may contain conditions relating to the preservation and use of the public records concerned; and (d) may specify a date for the transfer of the records to the control of the Chief Archivist.
 (6) Subsection (1)(d) applies only if a public record contains information the release of which would be likely to—